tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MariaDB/操作指南/数据库实例生命周期/隔离销毁实例_intl_en.md

 >!
 >- After an instance is isolated, its IP will be released, and you may not get back the original IP after the instance is restored.
->- After an instance is isolated, you cannot upgrade it, modify its parameters, create or modify an account for it, roll it back, add sets to it, or rename it.
+>- After an instance is isolated, you cannot upgrade it, modify its parameters, create or modify an account for it, roll it back, or rename it.
 >

 ### Directions